marcossilvestrini/learning-lpic-3-305-300/README.md

 * Understand the principle of runc
 * Understand the principle of CRI-O and containerd
 * Awareness of the OCI runtime and image specifications
-* Awareness of the Kubernetes Container Runtime Interface (CRI)
+* Awareness of the Kubernetes container Runtime Interface (CRI)
 * Awareness of podman, buildah and skopeo
 * Awareness of other container virtualization approaches in Linux and other free operating systems, such as rkt, OpenVZ, systemd-nspawn or BSD Jails